Skip to main content

 Veterinary Technology Student

-As part of this 16-month accelerated program, you will become proficient in handling, treating and caring for cats, dogs, horses, sheep and cattle, at the new Animal Health Education Center and Smart Farm.
+As part of this 18-month accelerated program, you will become proficient in handling, treating and caring for cats, dogs, horses, sheep and cattle, at the new Animal Health Education Centre and Smart Farm.
 You will learn about diagnostic laboratory procedures, animal disease, anatomy and physiology, surgery and anesthesia, diagnostic imaging, dentistry and client communication.
 You will also learn alongside Veterinary Medical Receptionist and Veterinary Technical Assistant students.

 Work-Integrated Learning